What you need to know about travel insurance amid Coronavirus

 Many Schengen member states are already requiring arrivals to present proof of a recent negative COVID-19 test at the airport, or to take a test or retest (at their own cost) once they touch down, and then quarantine themselves while awaiting the results.

-Before you travel, make sure that you have a travel insurance with comprehensive coverage.
-Schengen states like Portugal and Spain (only for Canary Islands) are offering free insurance in an attempt to lure more tourists.
+Before you travel, make sure that you have travel insurance with comprehensive coverage.
+Schengen states like Portugal and Spain (only for the Canary Islands) are offering free insurance in an attempt to lure more tourists.

 - if any person on the policy contracts COVID-19 in the two weeks prior to the trip